Who We Are

 Kayla Isomura

-co-founder / all things sumo sundays
+co-founder, lead organizer, instructor / all-around all things sumo sundays

 Kayla Isomura (they/them) is equal parts photographer, storyteller, community organizer and everything in between.
 As a multigenerational settler of Chinese and Japanese descent, Kayla’s work has been largely influenced by their family’s story of displacement.
 It’s through this lens that Kayla aims to explore narratives and build spaces that centre historically resilient voices.